 This assessment process includes, but is not limited to, a review of a referral packet, personal meetings with families and individuals, and opportunities to visit Cedars programs for tours.

-Residential Programs: Cedars provides a variety of residential settings, which offer a rich array of supports to meet individual needs including the assistance of Cedars Health and Wellness department.
+Cedars provides a variety of licensed residential homes, which offer a rich array of supports to meet individual needs including the assistance of Cedars Health and Wellness department and Cedars Activities department.

 Cedars programs are most often funded by the regional center and social security income.
 Private pay arrangements can also be made.